Registered Agent vs Organizer (Key Differences Explained)

 A registered agent is a person or business that conducts service of process and receives vital legal documents on your entity’s behalf.

-This role has become increasingly significant, as evidenced by the US Small Business Administration's data showing that between March 2021 and March 2022, 1.4 million US establishments opened, each potentially requiring a registered agent [1].
+This role has become increasingly significant, as evidenced by US Census Bureau data showing that 5.2 million businesses were started in 2024, each potentially requiring a registered agent.[2].

 An LLC registered agent also has the following responsibilities: